linmx0130/PaperNotes/notes.md

+### VisualBackProp: visualizing CNNs for autonomous driving
+* Authors: Mariusz Bojarski, Anna Choromanska, Krzysztof Choromanski, Bernhard Firner, Larry Jackel, Urs Muller, Karol Zieba.
+* Index: arXiv 1611.05418
+* Reading date: 28/02/2017
+* Categories: Machine Learning
+* Tag: Network visualizing

+This paper introduce a simple but novel method to visualize the decision reason of a convolutional neural network.
+The method simply take the mean value of all channels in the output of a layer as the visualization mask of this layer.
+The deeper and smaller visualization mask is then scaled up to suit the shape of previous layer.
+The scaled up visualization mask is used to multiply the feature map of previous layer pointwise.

+The experiments show that their method is accurate and fast enough for understanding and debugging the deep neural networks.
+The theoretical analysis of the output this method is able to identify the contribution to the final predictions of input pixels.

 ### Understanding Deep Learning Requires Rethinking Generalization
 * Authors: Chiyuan Zhang, Samy Bengio, Moritz Hardt, Benjamin Recht, Oriol Vinyals
 * Index: ICLR 2017